Nigawa Gakuin School, Japan

 The organ is designed to be versatile and will be used for teaching as well as the accompaniment of services in the chapel.
 Trackers for the Pedal run underneath the floor together with the wind trunks.
 The Great Organ is in the lower part of the manuals case with the Swell Organ above.
 The manuals key action is suspended as this lent itself naturally to the internal layout of the organ.
 The drawstop action is electric incorporating a 64-level capture system.

-View the Specification of the Nigawa Gakuin School organ (completed 2005)
+View the Specification of the Nigawa Gakuin School organ (completed 2005) and pipe scales.

 Case Design Aidan Nutter

 Technical Design Geoff McMahon, Aidan Nutter

 Site Installation Siegfried Auer (Team Leader)

 Representative in Japan Sosuke Okubo